What Is Your Favorite Canva Alternatives?

 Add a range of text and banners

 Once you have an account with PicMonkey, you get access to your own hub to organize your templates, plan your graphics and find inspiration.
 PicMonkey is one of the closest experiences to Canva, allowing basic editing of graphics for social media images too.

 iOS and Android apps

-Always highly recommended on Product Hunt, Crello is a favourite of many social media managers.
-It delivers a basic but easy-to-use graphic editor for social media posts, with many other useful features:
+Always highly recommended on Product Hunt, Crello is a favorite of many social media managers.
+It delivers a basic graphic editor for social media posts, with many other useful features: